 Sat-Nav co-ordinates for the carpark are 53.308210, -6.423843

 If you have the time you should also visit Grange Castle Business Park which is just a 5 minute drive away.
-The park contains a pond with a walk around the whole pond.
+The park contains a large pond with a walk around the whole perimeter.
 You will see a mix of gulls, waterfowl and divers.
 Occasionally it has attracted Pintails and Gadwalls.
 It has also attracted Iceland Gulls and Kumlien’s Gulls in the past.
 When you enter the park, there is a small parking bay on your left.
 Park here and walk across the road.
 You can walk from here to the pond entrance.
 Photographs in the gallery of the Snipe, the Cormorant and the Pintail on this page were taken here.

 Parking Co-ordinates are: 53.327981, -6.434649